An official website of the United States government

 Description

-The Littoral Combat Ship (LCS) Mine Countermeasures (MCM) Mission Package (MP) supports MCM operations through the employment of aviation assets and unmanned surface, semi-submersible and submersible vehicles that are equipped with an array of sensors and systems to detect, localize and neutralize surface, near surface, in-volume and bottom mines.
+The Littoral Combat Ship (LCS) Mine Countermeasures (MCM) Mission Package (MP) supports MCM operations through the employment of aviation assets and unmanned surface and underwater vehicles that are equipped with an array of sensors and systems to detect, localize, and neutralize surface, near surface, in-volume, moored, and bottom mines in the littorals.
 These systems are designed to be employed while the LCS remains outside the mine threat area.
-The MCM MP also provides the capability to sweep mines and detect beach zone and buried mines.
+The MCM MP also provides the capability to sweep mines and detect beach zones and buried mines.

 Features